denny/ShinyCMS-ruby/README.md

     standard, as it just uses ActiveRecord's native support for polymorphism.
 * User accounts and administration
   * Improvements: the Perl version has role-based authorisation.
-The Ruby version has more flexible ACL-based authorisation (uses Pundit).
+The Ruby version has more flexible ACL-based authorisation (powered by Pundit).
 * reCAPTCHA bot protection for registration and comment forms
   * Improvements: supports reCAPTCHA v3 with scores.
 Tries an invisible CAPTCHA first, falling back to an interactive CAPTCHA if that fails.